-WordPress CMS Market Dominance
+WordPress CMS Usage

-WordPress started in 2003.
+WordPress began in 2003.
 It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-It is currently the largest self-hosted content management system (CMS) in the world, used on millions of sites and seen by tens of millions of people every day.
+Since then, WordPress has become the most downloaded self-hosted CMS application in the world, used on millions of sites and accessed by tens of millions of people every day.

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WordPress CMS usage statistics.
+(WordPress CMS usage figures.
 Source: trends.builtwith.com/cms)

 In terms of CMS market share, no other platform even comes close to WordPress …